-- (b) The rudder design is to be such that the ship can turn in either direction with one propulsion machinery or one steering inoperable. - (C) Auxiliary systems - (a) General - (i) At least two independent auxiliary systems(e.g. fuel oil, lubrication oil, cooling water, compressed air, control air and ventilation system, etc.) are to be provided and arranged such that a single failure will not result in propulsion performance inferior to that required by paragraph 3 (1) above.
-However, a single failure in the vital auxiliary machinery(e.g. pumps, heaters, etc.), excluding failure of fixed piping, is not to result in reduction of the full propulsion capability.
-In order to meet this requirements, it will be necessary to either cross-connect the auxiliary systems and size the components(pumps, heaters, etc.) to be capable of supplying two or more propulsion machineries simultaneously, or provide duplicate components(pumps, heaters, etc.) in each auxiliary system in case one fails. - (ii) The auxiliary systems serving the main propulsion and the alternative propulsion systems may have common components, be arranged for possible interconnection or serve other systems on board the ship provided that in case of any single failure affecting those systems, not more than one of the main or alternative propulsion systems is disabled. - (iii) With the exception of the fuel oil service tank venting system, interconnections between auxiliary system will be considered, provided that the same are fitted with means(i.e., valves) to disconnect or isolate the systems from each other. - (b) Fuel oil - (i) At least two fuel oil service tanks are to be arranged.
+- (b) The rudder design is to be such that the ship can turn in either direction with one propulsion machinery or one steering inoperable. - (C) Auxiliary systems - (a) General (2023) - (i) At least two independent auxiliary systems(e.g. fuel oil, lubrication oil, cooling water, compressed air, control air and ventilation system, etc.) are to be arranged such that a single failure will not result in propulsion performance inferior to that required by paragraph 3 (1) above.
+However, a single failure in essential auxiliaries, excluding failure of fixed piping system, is not to result in stopping of any one propulsion machine.
+For this purpose, at least two essential auxiliaries are to be cross-connect to multiple propulsion machines, or to provide duplicate essential auxiliaries connected to each propulsion machinery. - (ii) In cases where alternative propulsion system is applied, auxiliary systems of main propulsion system are to comply with the redundancy requirements of Pt 5, Ch 6, and auxiliary systems of alternative propulsion system are to be arranged so that the alternative propulsion system are to be capable of the performance required in Par 3 (1) above, even if a single failure occurs in auxiliary systems of main propulsion system. - (b) Fuel oil - (i) At least two fuel oil service tanks are to be arranged.
 Supply pipes from fuel oil service tanks of redundant propulsion systems may be provided with an interconnection fitted between service tank and pump of each system.
 The interconnection is to be provided with a shut-off device, which is to be kept closed during normal operation.
 The indicators to show whether they are open or shut are to be provided at the navigation bridge and the centralized control station. - (ii) In cases where fuel oil system requires heating, the heating systems is to comply with redundancy requirements. - (c) Lubrication oil - (i) Each propulsion systems is to have an independent lubrication oil circulation system. - (ii) Where the a gear box is used for both main and alternative propulsions, its lubricating oil system is to be independent of the main engine one. - (d) Cooling water